brainglobe/brainglobe.github.io/docs/source/documentation/setting-up/image-definition.md

 #### Coronal
 If the stack of images starts at the olfactory bulb, moving toward the cerebellum, the anatomical directions for each axis are:
-- axis 0: anterior → posterior
+- Axis 0: anterior → posterior
 - axis 1: superior → inferior
 - Axis 2: left → right